shogun-toolbox/shogun/doc/cookbook/source/examples/multiclass/large_margin_nearest_neighbours.rst

 Large Margin Nearest Neighbours
 ===============================

 Large margin nearest neighbours is a metric learning algorithm.
-It learns a metric that can be used with the :doc:`knn` algorithm.
+It learns a metric that can be used with the :doc:`k_nearest_neighbours` algorithm.

 The Mahalanobis distance metric which is an instance of :sgclass:`CCustomMahalanobisDistance` is obtained as a result.